-Consequence 3 (C3 - Referral to BSR)
+Consequence 3 (C3 - Referral to BSR and a 30 minute detention)

-- If a pupil receives a third warning in class, they will be referred to the Behaviour Support Room (BSR). - Parents will be contacted about the incident resulting in the referral, on the same day, where possible. - A restorative conversion will take place with the pupil. - \\Pupils start each lesson with a clean slate\\
+- If a pupil receives a third warning in class, they will be referred to the Behaviour Support Room (BSR). - Parents will be contacted about the incident resulting in the referral, on the same day, where possible. - Restorative work will be complete with the child upon arrival at the BSR. - Pupils start each lesson with a clean slate